 Fortunately, such matters are not only physical, but psychological.
 Many people, upon receiving even a survivable gunshot wound, immediately drop and cease hostile action because of the “Oh s**t!
 I’ve been shot!” response.
-Additional colorful obscenities, or invocations of God, are usually employed.
-Others–thankfully relatively few–may absorb ridiculous numbers of bullets which might slow, but not stop, them, as they try to continue their deadly attacks.
+Additional colorful obscenities, or invocations of God, even by those with no prior interest in or relationship with Him, are usually employed.
+Others–-thankfully relatively few–-may absorb ridiculous numbers of bullets which might slow, but not stop, them as they try to continue their deadly attacks.
 Such people eventually succumb to one or more of the effects I’ve mentioned, but “eventually” is not helpful or comforting if they are attacking you.

 When the justification to shoot—to use deadly force–ends, the shooting immediately ends.

 Even though some states allow it, shooting a fleeing criminal in the back is almost always a bad idea.
 If they’re fleeing, there is no jeopardy–-at least not to you.
 If they should suddenly stop and turn toward you with their gun, jeopardy is again present, and they might be hit in the back when, as you fire, they turn to flee again, but that’s a very different set of facts.
 While there are a few imaginable circumstances in which shooting a fleeing attacker might be reasonable, and some states allow it, they are sufficiently rare so as to be nothing about which you should worry.
 Of course, never relax too soon.
 There are many cases of apparently incapacitated, even deceased, criminals suddenly leaping up and injuring, even killing, the innocent.